acozine/ansible/docs/docsite/rst/plugins/terminal.rst

    :local:
    :depth: 2

-Terminal plugins . . . explain what they do.
+Terminal plugins connect Ansible to devices and target nodes that allow direct connections but do not run shell programs.
+In most cases, you can find :ref:`netconf <netconf_plugins>` or :ref:`cliconf <cliconf_plugins>` plugins that provide similar functionality.
+Terminal plugins ensure that the basic commands Ansible runs are properly formatted to support legacy playbooks.

 .. _enabling_terminal:

 Enabling terminal plugins
 -------------------------

-You can add a custom terminal plugin by dropping it into a ``terminal_plugins`` directory adjacent to your play, inside a role, or by putting it in one of the terminal plugin directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.
+You can add a custom terminal plugin by dropping it into a ``terminal_plugins`` directory adjacent to your play, inside a role or collection, or by putting it in one of the terminal plugin directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.

 .. _using_terminal: